shzlw/poli/docs/build.md

 * Src folder contains the java source code.
 * Web-app folder contains the react code.
 * Schema-sqlite.sql contains the database schema for SQLite 3.
-The poleo.db file in the release is loaded from this schema.
+The poli.db file in the release is loaded from this schema.
 * The build scripts build the code in web-app first, copy the generated files to src ~/static folder and finally run maven to build the java project.